Baltazar Kasirivu-Atwooki

-Baltazar Kasirivu-Atwooki, also Kasirivu-Atwooki Kyamanywa, is a Ugandan politician.
+Baltazar Kasirivu-Atwooki, also known as Kasirivu-Atwooki Kyamanywa, is a Ugandan politician.
 He is the current State Minister for Economic Monitoring in the Cabinet of Uganda.
 He was appointed to that position on 6 June 2016, replacing Henry Banyenzaki, who was dropped from the cabinet.
 He also concurrently serves as the elected Member of Parliament for Bugangaizi County West, in Kibaale District, since 2011.